This post is going to offer the most important advice on HOW to study for the Chartered Financial Analyst exams, or really any exam.

 This will make it necessary to talk the material out loud.
 A great way to run the group is by dividing the topics between members, each member ‘teaches’ the group a topic each week.
 Make sure each member ends up ‘teaching’ each topic so you cover all the topics multiple times.

-The FinQuiz test bank includes almost 5,000 questions created directly from the curriculum and more than 100 item sets. ** I know it is a pain focusing your study time on practice problems.
-Don’t forget, I was a candidate just last year.
+The FinQuiz test bank includes almost 8,000 questions created directly from the curriculum and more than 300 item sets.
+I know it is a pain focusing your study time on practice problems.
 You can plan on doing problems all you want, but it won’t make a difference until you actually sit down and do them.

 Joe Hogue, CFA